splunk/ta_cisco_webex_add_on_for_splunk/output/ta_cisco_webex_add_on_for_splunk/README.md

     - **Global Account** (_required_): Select the account created during Configuration.
     - **Start Time** (_required_): Start date and time (inclusive) in the format YYYY-MM-DDTHH:MM:SSZ.
 It's recommended to set Start Time to the current time.
 For example, the current time is `2023-08-01T10:05:28Z`, you can set it as `2023-08-01T00:00:00Z`.
     - **End Time** (_optional_): End date and time in the format YYYY-Mon-DDTHH:MM:SSZ.(Optional), `example:2023-02-01T00:00:00Z`.
 End Time must be after the Start Time.
-- Click on the `Add` green button on the bottom right of the pop up box.
+- Click on the `Add` green button on the bottom right of the pop-up box.

 **Webex Meetings Summary Report Input**